numalariamodeling/FE-2023-examples/README.md

          experiment = Experiment.from_builder(builder, task, name="example_sim_sweep")
       ```

-- Run the script, wait for it to finish, and checkout your outputs.
+- Run the script, wait for it to finish, and checkout your simulation outputs.
     - Do your outputs look like you expect?
     - *Hint: there should be five simulations as we created five stochastic realizations*
 - Update the experiment name and ID in `analyzer_W2.py`.
 You'll notice that the `sweep_variable` parameter is already set to `Run_Number` so the analyzer will pull out this tag for each simulation.
 This list can take more parameters/tags as necessary when you start adding more complex sweeps.
-Run the analyzer & check the csv/png outputs.
+Run the analyzer & check the csv/png processed outputs.
     - Checkout the `InsetChart` plot generated by the analyzer - how does it look different now that we've swept over the run number?
 - Try adding the output of the sweep to your MonthlyPfPRAnalyzer visualization script from last time.
 How might you account for adding this to your plot?